The Era of Early Dominion

 - The Varen (VAR) is adopted as the Empire's currency standard.

-- Queen Nethelys Zahmira II of the Thazvaari Dominion ignores the Empire's attempts for diplomacy.
+- Queen Nethelys Zahmira II of the Thavaari Dominion ignores the Empire's attempts for dipolmacy.

 - All attempts to establish contact with Thazvaar or map their seas are ceased due to their hyper defensiveness.

-- Early relay systems are established in Ngorrhal by Architect Varenth Solarn, the first outside of the origin continent.
+- Early relay systems are established in Ngorrhal, the first outside of the origin continent.

 - The empire, now centuries old, intervenes in a massive civil war taking place in the Ngorrhal mountain passes.
 They side with the people of the Western and Northern Passes against those of the Northeastern Passes.